agiusalexandre/aws-appsync-iot-core-realtime-dashboard/README.md

 # aws-appsync-iot-core-realtime-dashboard

 This application demonstrates a web application dashboard receiving real-time updates from a series of IoT sensors.
-It depicts a fictitious set of pH sensors deployed around the San Francisco Bay.
+It depicts a fictitious set of temperature sensors deployed around Europe.
 The solution is built with React, AWS AppSync, and AWS IoT Core technologies.
+Different IoT Simulators and real integration with M5StickC ESP32 IoT Development kit is also described.

 ![Image description](images/map.jpg)

-The sensors are represented as the colored dots.
+The sensors are represented as the colored vehicles.
 Their color will fluxuate between red, green, and yellow based on the messages received from the sensors.

 Click on a sensor to view the detailed values received in realtime from that specific sensor.